SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 - Some headers appear as standalone capitalised or non-capitalised phrases
 - Many lines contain leading whitespace or indentation

-Based on these observations, the section detection component is designed to identify headers using a combination of:
+Based on these observations, the section extraction component is designed to identify headers using a combination of:

 - Line-based parsing to detect potential headers at the start of lines
 - Pattern matching to identify common header formats (e.g., capitalised words followed by a colon)